wiktordurda/fake-store/README.md

 - store the cart on the backend to make it persistent between user sessions
 - get the category slug from the CMS instead of the title
 - instead of a simple loading spinner consider creating skeleton components
+- consider using the blurred image first to show the loading state to the user as fast as possible.

 ## State management
 Because the fake store API returns hardcoded values from the cart I decided not to include the get cart request.
 Cart is based only on the reducer state.
 In the reducer state, I decided to store elements like in the Redux entity store.
 Thanks for having ids and objects separately it is easy to manipulate like sorting per supplier.
 I decided to keep only the IDs and quantities because in real-world scenarios, the cart would be stored in a database.
 There is a danger that after some time content management team will change the product data or even remove it from the store.
 In that case, the cart would be stale.